Best Security Systems Without Monitoring in 2024

 FYI: Abode is Z-Wave compatible.
 Z-Wave technology gives you access to thousands of smart home devices, from thermostats to toaster ovens, and the company even manufactures its own devices.
 You can get smart light bulbs, smart plugs, and even a smart lock for your front door.
 You can build an entire smart world and never have to pay abode a cent in monitoring fees.

 Our favorite aspect of abode is that it works with IFTTT.
 In fact, it makes our list of the best security systems for IFTTT.
 If you don’t know the If This Then That platform, it lets you create sophisticated routines connecting all your smart devices.
 All we had to do at bedtime was say, “Alexa, good night,” and it turned off our lights, armed our abode system, and played a little Miles Davis to send us off to dreamland.
 “Kind of Blue” in our ears and no worries about our security?
-That’s a good night’s sleep.
+That’s the way to get a good night’s sleep.

 Bottom line: you can do better than abode if you’re willing to spend the money.
 If you’re looking for a low-cost alternative that can still get the job done, abode could fit the bill.